g3nj1z/Jom-Belajar-Hack-Intermediate/Solutions/portswigger.md

 7. To complete the lab, enter the name of the current user.

 # Information disclosure

-## Information disclosure in error messages
-1. With Burp running, open one of the product pages.
-2. In Burp, go to "Proxy" > "HTTP history" and notice that the GET request for product pages contains a productID parameter.
-Send the GET /product?productId=1 request to Burp Repeater.
-Note that your productId might be different depending on which product page you loaded.
-3. In Burp Repeater, change the value of the productId parameter to a non-integer data type, such as a string.
-Send the request:
-    `GET /product?productId="example"`
-4. The unexpected data type causes an exception, and a full stack trace is displayed in the response.
-This reveals that the lab is using Apache Struts 2 2.3.31.
-5. Go back to the lab, click "Submit solution", and enter 2 2.3.31 to solve the lab.

-## Information disclosure on debug page
-1. With Burp running, browse to the home page.
-2. Go to the "Target" > "Site Map" tab.
-Right-click on the top-level entry for the lab and select "Engagement tools" > "Find comments".
-Notice that the home page contains an HTML comment that contains a link called "Debug".
-This points to /cgi-bin/phpinfo.php.
-3. In the site map, right-click on the entry for /cgi-bin/phpinfo.php and select "Send to Repeater".
-4. In Burp Repeater, send the request to retrieve the file.
-Notice that it reveals various debugging information, including the SECRET_KEY environment variable.
-5. Go back to the lab, click "Submit solution", and enter the SECRET_KEY to solve the lab.

 ## Source code disclosure via backup files
 1. Browse to /robots.txt and notice that it reveals the existence of a /backup directory.
 Browse to /backup to find the file ProductTemplate.java.bak.
 Alternatively, right-click on the lab in the site map and go to "Engagement tools" > "Discover content".
 Then, launch a content discovery session to discover the /backup directory and its contents.